Ys IX: Monstrum Nox

-is a 2019 action role-playing game developed by Nihon Falcom.
-A part of the Ys series, it was released for the PlayStation 4 in Japan in September 2019 and worldwide by NIS America in February 2021.
-The game received additional releases for Windows, Nintendo Switch and Stadia in July 2021, and PlayStation 5 in May 2023.
-Ys IX received generally positive reviews from critics.
+Ys IX: Monstrum Nox (Note: Ys IX: Monstrum Nox (イースIX -Monstrum NOX-, Īsu Nain: Monsutorumu Nokusu)) is a 2019 action role-playing game developed by Nihon Falcom.
+The ninth numbered installment in the Ys series, it was first released for the PlayStation 4 in Japan in September 2019.
+NIS America released the game internationally in February 2021, followed by versions for Windows, Nintendo Switch, Google Stadia, and PlayStation 5.